Fred T. Mackenzie: Life and career

-In 1981 Mackenzie left Northwestern and accepted an appointment in 1982 at the University of Hawaii at Manoa, where he continues doing research and teaching until today, although in 2008, he became a Professor Emeritus of Oceanography and Geology & Geophysics.
+In 1982 Mackenzie became professor at the University of Hawaii at Manoa, where he continued doing research and teaching, although in 2008, he became a Professor Emeritus of Oceanography and Geology & Geophysics.
 At the University of Hawaii, Mackenzie broadened his research and teaching program even more into the field of marine biogeochemistry, particularly into the biogeochemical interactions involving carbon and oxygen and the nutrient elements of nitrogen, phosphorus, and silicon between the land and coastal waters.
 He also investigated CO_{2} exchange in coastal marine waters, and the biogeochemistry and consequences of ocean acidification for reefs and other carbonate ecosystems.

-In 1997, Mackenzie founded the Bachelor of Science degree program in Global Environmental Science at the University of Hawaii in the Oceanography Department.
+In 1997, Mackenzie founded the Global Environmental Science Program at the University of Hawai‘i, at Manoa.

-Mackenzie is the author or co-author of nearly 300 scholarly works, and has written works with more than 200 co-authors.
-Mackenzie is also an ardent athlete, lifetime traveler, and mountaineer having climbed in many ranges of the world.
+Mackenzie authored or co-authored nearly 300 scholarly works, and has published with more than 200 co-authors.
+Mackenzie was also a passionate athlete, lifetime traveler, and mountaineer having climbed in many ranges of the world.

+Mackenzie died in Honolulu, Hawaii, on January 3, 2024, at the age of 89.

 Fellowships, awards and honors

-Mackenzie is a Fellow of the Mineralogical Society of America, the Geological Society of America, the Geochemical Society, the European Association of Geochemistry, and the American Association for the Advancement of Science, and is a Life Trustee of the Bermuda Institute of Ocean Sciences.
+Mackenzie was a Fellow of the Mineralogical Society of America, the Geological Society of America, the Geochemical Society, the European Association of Geochemistry, and the American Association for the Advancement of Science, and was a Life Trustee of the Bermuda Institute of Ocean Sciences.
 He has received innumerable awards and honors including: